PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-Moxymonitor: There is also a device from Moxy to get ANT+ sensor data into Matlab:
+There is a ANT to Serial Converter from Moxy to get ANT+ sensor data into Matlab:

 https://www.moxymonitor.com/product/ant-to-serial-converter/